Erectile dysfunctionImpotence; ED; Sexual dysfunction

 - Education of patient and partner, if available.

-- Evaluation and possible lifestyle factors such as smoking, alcohol or other substance use.
+- Evaluation of possible lifestyle factors such as smoking, alcohol, or other substance use.

-- Attention and management of comorbid illnesses, such as diabetes, obesity, or heart and vascular disease.
+- Management of comorbid illnesses, such as diabetes, obesity, or heart and vascular disease.

 - Review of potential changes in medications - always consult with your physician.